stg-tud/MUBench/mubench.reviewsite/README.md

 ### Cannot login as a reviewer

 *Scenario:* You configured a user in your `settings.php`, but when you click `Login` and enter the credentials, the login prompt just reappears, as if you had typed in wrong credentials.

-*Solution:* The problem might be how PHP Basic Auth is configured on your server.
+This happens if your server is not forwarding the Basic Auth headers to the review-site application.

-Try adding following line to the `.htaccess` file in the base directory of your MUBench review site:
+*Solution:* Try adding following line to the `.htaccess` file in the base directory of your MUBench review site:

 ```
 RewriteRule .* - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization},L]
 ```

-If this doesn't work, here's an alternative `.htaccess` file that has been found to work on some servers (make sure to adjust the `RewriteBase` according to your setting):
+If this doesn't work, you may try to replace the entire contents of the `.htaccess` file with the following configuration that has been found to work on some servers (make sure to adjust the `RewriteBase` according to your setting):

 ```
 RewriteEngine On
 RewriteCond %{HTTP:Authorization} ^(.*)
 RewriteRule .* - [e=HTTP_AUTHORIZATION:%1]
-RewriteBase /
+RewriteBase /mubench/
 RewriteRule ^index\.php$ - [E=X-HTTP_AUTHORIZATION:%{HTTP:Authorization},QSA,L]
 RewriteCond %{REQUEST_FILENAME} !-f
 RewriteCond %{REQUEST_FILENAME} !-d